Vyral/base-template/_drafts/business-spotlight-mollis-cafe.md

 {% include youtube.html %}

-This time on “Business Spotlight” we took a trip down to another local favorite: Molli’s Cafe.
+<center>This time on “Business Spotlight” we took a trip down to another local favorite: Molli’s Cafe.</center>

 On today’s Business Spotlight, we’ll be highlighting another great business on Main Street: Molli’s Cafe.